 Full administration of an estate is not always necessary.
 If an estate has no unpaid debts, except those secured by real property, and administration is not otherwise necessary, probating a will as a muniment of

-I received an email recently from someone whose unmarried brother had died without a will.
+I received an email from someone whose unmarried brother died without a will.
 He was survived by both his parents, one full sibling and three half siblings.
-He lived with his father and
+He lived with his father and his only

 Probate is the legal process of proving the validity of a will.
 It is also commonly understood to refer to the legal process in which the estate of a decedent is administered.
 The probate process